 Base Salary.
 To attract and retain qualified executives, base salary is provided to our executive officers.
 The base salary is determined based on position and responsibility using competitive criteria within the transportation industry.
 During its review of base salaries for the executives, our Compensation Committee primarily considers (i) market data provided by our outside consultants, (ii) an internal review of the executive's compensation, both individually and relative to other officers and (iii) individual performance of the executive.
 Salary levels are typically reviewed annually as part of our annual performance review process as well as upon a promotion or other change in job responsibilities.
-Increases are based on increases in the cost of living, individual performance and, to a lesser extent, trends within the industry.
+Increases a re based on increases in the cost of living, individual performance and, to a lesser extent, trends within the industry.

-For both 2008 and 2009, management recommended that our executive officers receive no increase in salary due to the challenging economic conditions.
+For 2009, management recommended an increase in salary from \$399,489 to \$460,000 for Mr. Mark Yeager in connection with his promotion to Vice Chairman.
+Management recommended that no other named executive officers receive a salary increase due to the challenging economic conditions.
 The Compensation Committee agreed with this recommendation.

 Annual Cash Incentive.
 The Company's annual cash incentive recognizes and rewards executives for taking actions that build the value of the Company and generate competitive total returns for stockholders.
 Our annual cash incentive is determined with the assistance of the third party survey data referred to above and the value of the target award is generally set at 60% of the executive's annual base salary.
 This incentive is based solely on earnings per share ("EPS") for our Chief Executive Officer and President.
 For our other executive officers, this incentive is based on a combination of EPS (80%) and on individual performance compared against certain pre-determined personal goals (20%).
 The personal goals vary by officer.
-For 2008, the personal goals for officers responsible for each of our service lines were generally tied to specific financial metrics for the service line managed by the executive.
+For 2009, the personal goals for officers responsible for each of our service lines were generally tied to specific financial metrics for the service line managed by the executive.
 For our other executives, the personal goals were generally tied to specific objectives within their area of responsibility.
 The personal goals are generally set at a level that are believed to be achievable with superior personal performance.